Nov 11, 2021

 It’s the native TikTokers who are the real stars - names that are less known in the wider media world but familiar to most 14-year-olds.
 Many of these influential stars have flocked to TikTok from other social media channels such as YouTube and Instagram, but have generated a large following after quickly getting to grips with the unique platform style of TikTok.

-For example FitWaffle, a food influencer that started on Instagram, has generated over 600K followers and over 14 million likes (as of December 2020) on TikTok since launching in 2019.
+For example FitWaffle, a food influencer that started on Instagram, has generated over 2.5 million followers and over 75 million likes (as of November 2021) on TikTok since launching in 2019.
 Its creator, Eloise Head, is one of the world’s most popular and fastest growing foodie content creators.

-There is also a huge community of creative influencers using TikTok to reach new global audiences, engage with like-minded communities, and work with brands to promote their products and services.
-The huge selection of beauty, fashion, food, dance and fitness influencers on TikTok offers brands the opportunity to reach younger audiences without having a presence on the app themselves.
-These influencers are well-versed in the functionality of TikTok, and can create reactive content that jumps on the most recent trends.
+There is also a huge community of creative influencers using TikTok to reach new global audiences, engage with like-minded communities, and work with brands to promote their products and services earning a healthy living from the platform.
+The array of beauty, fashion, food, dance and fitness influencers on TikTok offers brands the opportunity to reach younger audiences without having a presence on the app themselves.
+These influencers are well-versed in TikTok’s functionality and can create reactive content that jumps on the most recent trends.

 The app has fueled the rise in “content houses” or “collab houses” where groups of young social media influencers are housed together in mansions to create an impressive backdrop for their branded viral content.
 The high rental fees are covered by talent agents or managers who broker deals and contracts with brands.
 Rihanna’s beauty brand Fenty Beauty invested in a content house in 2020, with a group of five creators chosen by Rihanna.
 Unfortunately it had to end early, due to COVID, but content creators continued to promote the brand remotely.

-In December 2019, 16-year-old TikTok influencer, Charlie D’Amelio, lived in an LA mansion known as Hype House where she was able to amass a following of over 100 million.
+In December 2019, 16-year-old TikTok influencer, Charli D’Amelio, lived in an LA mansion known as Hype House where she was able to amass a following of over 100 million.
 She regularly collaborates with brands that reflect her personal interests and values, such as releasing products with beauty brand Morphe or promoting anti-bullying messages with UNICEF.
+She is now the most-followed account on TikTok, followed by Khaby Lame and Addison Rae, a fact that demonstrates the close overlap between TikTok and Instagram influencers.

 TikTok has cemented itself as a key destination to go to for content that entertains, as shown by its two most-used hashtags - #entertainment and #dance.